SirTebz/Restaurant-Web/README.md

 # 🍽️ Restaurant Web

 Welcome to the **Restaurant Website** project!
-This repository contains the source code for my very first basic project, a responsive and user-friendly restaurant website.
+This repository contains the source code for my very first project, a responsive and user-friendly restaurant website.
 The site showcases various sections typical for a restaurant's online presence, including menus, locations, galleries, and contact information.

 ## 📖 Overview